Timemore C2 Review

-Since its initial release, the Timemore Chestnut C2 manual coffee grinder is no longer one of the cheapest, with some premium ones available for just 1/6th of its cost.
+Since its initial release, the Timemore Chestnut C2 manual coffee grinder is no longer one of the cheapest, with some premium ones (like the Slim Plus) available for just 1/6th of its cost.
 However, it is by far nowhere close to being one of the most expensive burr grinders, with many more expensive burr grinders offered at thrice its cost.
 You’re still getting a good deal for your money here as the Timemore C2 is considered an excellent coffee grinder with its adjustable settings, intricate handy exterior, and grind quality.
 This is a far better value than other coffee grinders in the same price range, with no manually adjustable settings and cheaper builds.

 Although it is well positioned on the market price-wise, we took off half of a point due to some other offerings that are available for more premium quality at a discounted rate.

 - Budget hand grinder and friendly beginner pick

 - Spins quickly and smoothly for a consistent grind